bmbmjmdm/hear-you-out/README.md

-Mission: try to get people to understand and influence each other
+Mission: Try to get people to understand and influence each other

 Main Ideas:
 1. Ask philosophical and political questions to a diverse audience and share answers amongst users